 Tax deduction under Section 80C^^ is not the only advantage of life insurance.
 In your absence, the payout from your life insurance will also cover the monetary needs of those who are dependent on you.
 The maturity benefits from your insurance product can act as a corpus for many future financial goals.

 Myth 2: Life insurance will be useful only after the policyholder’s death

-Depending on the type of life insurance plan selected and the specific features, apart from providing a financial safety net to your loved ones, life insurance plans can be useful in other situations as well.
+Depending on the type of life insurance plan selected and its specific features, apart from providing a financial safety net to your loved ones, life insurance plans can be useful in other situations as well.
 Retirement plans help you enjoy financial independence in the later years of your life.
 Term insurance plans with critical illness riders help meet the exorbitant expenses of medical treatments.
 You can also utilize endowment plans as asset-building tools.
-Not only your nominee, but you also can profit from a timely investment in the right life insurance product.
+Not only your nominee, but even you can profit from a timely investment in the right life insurance product.

 Myth 3: Young and healthy people do not need life insurance